 As expected, we found that the target genes of MYC are significantly up-regulated in numerous cancer types, consistent with its well-known role as an oncogenic TF4,5.
 We further validated MYC's regulatory effects using knockdown experiments in breast cancer (Fig. 3).
 Consistent with our predictions, the expression of MYC targets is significantly reduced after MYC knockdown in MCF-7 (Fig. 3B).
 We analyzed the RBP network in a manner that was similar to the TF network, and found key regulators associated with cancer (see suppl.).
 For example, the ENCODE eCLIP profile for the RBP SUB1 has peaks enriched on the 3'UTR regions of genes, and the predicted targets of SUB1 were significantly up-regulated in many cancer types (Fig. 3D).
 As an RBP, SUB1 has not previously been associated with cancer, so we sought to validate its role.
 Knocking down SUB1 in HepG2 cells significantly down-regulated its targets (Fig. 3D), and the decay rate of SUB1 targets is lower than those of non-targets (see suppl.).
 Moreover, we found that up-regulation of SUB1 targets may lead to decreased patient survival in some cancer types (Fig. 3D).

 We then used the regulatory network to investigate how these prioritized key regulators interact with other genes.
 For TFs, we first looked at how MYC's target genes are co-regulated by a second TF.
-These three-way co-regulatory relationships are shown in Fig. 3C. [[could we just mention FFLs? cut the following]]{{could we cut out the purple}} In all cancer types, we found that the shared target genes' expressions are strongly positively correlated with MYC, while they showed only limited correlation with the second TF (as determined by partial correlation analysis, see suppl.).
-We further investigated the regulatory control pathways of these triplets.
-The most common pattern is the well-understood feed-forward loop (FFL).
+These three-way co-regulatory relationships are shown in Fig. 3C.
+We found that the most common pattern is the well-understood feed-forward loop (FFL).
 In this case, MYC regulates both another TF and a common target of both MYC and that TF (Fig. 3C).
 Since MYC amplification has been discovered in many cancers, understanding which TFs appear to further amplify its effects may yield insights for efforts aimed at MYC inhibition5.
 Most of the FFLs involve well-known MYC partners such as MAX and MXL1.
 However, we also discovered many involving NRF1.
 Upon further examination, we found that that the MYC-NRF1 FFL relationships were mostly coherent, i.e., "amplifying" in nature (Fig. 3C ii).
 We further studied these FFLs by organizing them into logic gates, in which two TFs act as inputs and the target gene expression represents the output6 (see suppl.).
 We found that most of these gates follow either an OR or MYC-always-dominant logic gate.

 Similarly, with respect to RBPs, we found that the top co-regulatory partner of SUB1 is MYC (SUB1 is a direct target of MYC in many cell types, see suppl. sect.).
 SUB1 and MYC together form many FFLs in the regulatory network.
 We hypothesized that MYC can bind to the promoter regions of key oncogenes to initiate their transcription, whereas SUB1 binds to 3UTRs to stabilize oncogenes at the level of RNA transcripts.
 Such collaboration between MYC and SUB1 results in overexpression of several key oncogenes and leads to proliferation of cancer cells (see suppl. sect. xxx).
 To validate this hypothesis, we knocked down MYC and SUB1 separately in HepG2 and used qPCR to quantify changes in gene expression.
 As expected, the expression of oncogenes (such as MCM7, BIRC5, and ATAD3A) is significantly reduced (Fig. 3E).